Boston Bruins: Ownership

 The team founder Charles Adams owned the team until 1936, at which point he transferred ownership to his son Weston Adams.
 Weston Adams remained majority owner until 1951, when the Boston Garden-Arena Corporation purchased controlling interest in the team.
 Under the Garden-Arena Corporation's management, Boston Celtics founder Walter A. Brown ran the team from 1951 until his death in 1964.
 After Brown's death, Weston Adams returned to the role of team president.
 In 1969, he was succeeded by his son, Weston Adams, Jr.

 Former Bruins winger and current president Cam Neely, and owner Jeremy Jacobs.

 On December 7, 1973, Storer Broadcasting, owner of WSBK-TV, and the Garden-Arena Corporation agreed to a merger which resulted in Storer acquiring a 100% interest in the Bruins.
 Adams remained as team president.
 In August 1975, Storer Broadcasting then sold the team to an ownership group headed by Jeremy Jacobs.
 Jacobs had to promise to keep Bobby Orr as a condition of the purchase.
-The Bruins and Orr reached a verbal agreement with Jacobs during the summer of 1975, including a controversial agreement for Orr to take an 18.5% share of the Bruins after his playing days were over.
-The agreement was to be checked out as to whether it would be legal for tax reasons and whether or not the league would approve it.
+The Bruins and Orr reached a verbal agreement with Jacobs during the summer of 1975, including an agreement for Orr to take an 18.5% share of the Bruins after his retirement.
 However, Orr's agent, Alan Eagleson, rejected the deal.

 Jacobs represents the club on the NHL's board of governors, and serves on its executive committee, and he has chaired the finance committee.
 At the NHL board of governors meeting in June 2007, Jacobs was elected chairman of the board, replacing the Calgary Flames' Harley Hotchkiss, who stepped down after 12 years in the position.
 Jacobs has frequently been listed by the Sports Business Journal as one of the most influential people in sports in its annual poll and by The Hockey News.
-His company owns TD Garden and he is partners with John Henry, owner of Major League Baseball's Boston Red Sox, in the New England Sports Network (NESN).
+His company, Delaware North, owns TD Garden.